 - In another medium bowl, whisk together egg yolks, sugar, food coloring, and butter.
 Pour in lukewarm milk and the vanilla extract and whisk quickly.
 Sift in the flour.

-- In the sandwich press, lightly grease the pan and pour in the batter, just enough so that the bottom has a thing layer and the middle is sort of hollowed out for the filling (Watch the attached video for visual instructions).
+- In the sandwich press, lightly grease the pan and pour in the batter, just enough so that the bottom has a thing layer and the middle is sort of hollowed out for the filling.

 - Scoop in about 1 tbsp or the custard cream and 1-2 tbsp of tapioca pearls.
 Pour in more batter on top without overflowing the pan and close the lid and allow to cook for about 5-7 minutes or until golden brown.
 Once cooked, remove from the pan and allow to cool on a cooling rack.
 Repeat for the other pancakes.